gaambo/sharable-password-protected-posts/readme.txt

 Yes, by default all public post types are enabled.
 You can filter them with the `sppp/postTypes` filter.

 == Changelog ==

+= 2.0.0 (2025-06-10): New Name & Structure =
+This is a major release with breaking changes.
+These breaking changes are only important for developers extending this plugin or using the plugins functions.
+**If you are just using the plugin, you are fine and nothing will change for you.**

+The old plugins name was a mouth full, so we changed it to better reflect what it does.
+The old name was `Sharable Password Protected Posts` and the new name is `Private Post Share`.

+* Breaking: New plugin structure and namespace
+    * The plugin has been moved to a new namespace called `Private_Post_Share`
+    * All hooks are prefixed with `private_post_share/`
+    * Meta keys and query var stay the same `_spp` prefix for backwards compatibility
+    * Plugin slug and textdomain stays `sharable-password-protected-posts` (for WP.org repository)
+* Breaking: Update required PHP version to 8.2 and WP 6.7
+* Dev: Add code quality tools and GitHub Actions for them
+* Dev: Add automated tests via Codeception

 = 1.1.0 (2024-09-02): =
 * Add WordPress 6.6 compatibility